 Space Saver Job Seeking Tips

-When you’re preparing a resume, there are several things that you can do to improve your chances of getting an interview for jobs as a space saver.
+When you’re preparing a resume, there are several things that you can do to improve your chances of getting an interview.
 No matter which industry you’re applying to or what level of experience you have, an impressive resume can make you stand out from the crowd.
 Here are a few things to remember as you write yours:

 1. Focus on skills and qualifications.
 While you may have an impressive job history, potential employers want to know what you’ve learned and how you’ve applied that knowledge.
 Mention education and employment, but be sure to focus on the skills you’ve gained within these sections.

 2. Use powerful wording.
 When talking about past employment, instead of saying things such as “Responsible for…,” describe what you did and be sure to use action verbs.